EdgarEbonfowl/EbonsContentMod/ModderNotes.md

 - Nearly all races: low-light/darkvision are not a thing in Wrath, so I followed Owlcat's example of just giving any race with those features Keen Senses and calling it good.
 - Android: Exceptional Senses (which became Keen Senses per above point) was rolled into Alert, otherwise one ability would be cancelled out.
 Constructed does not prevent morale bonuses.
 I don't think this is possible, it is a massive downside in this game specifically, and Owlcat did the same thing with undead in allowing them to still get morale bonuses, so I followed their example.
 Currently, all androids are bald.
 I could find no definitive answer regarding whether they have hair or not, but Owlcat's android was bald so I went with that.
 I may change this later.
 - Drow: among their spell-like abilities, only faerie fire is in-game, so that is what they got.
 Their Poison Use feature does nothing in Wrath, so it was swapped for its alternative racial tait Ancestral Grudge.
+- Ganzi: Ganzi oddities are crazy divergent in power level making their implementation challenging.
+Prehensile tail gives swift action potions - this is equivalent to a mythic ability, but I don't know if that is an indication of how good prehensile tail is or how weaksauce Emergency Potion is.
+Amorphous Limbs is correctly on a toggle but has no cooldown.
+Quibble was made to work as a swift action Ill Omen since you can't shoose when to force a re-roll.
+- Hobgoblin: Pitboss gives the CMB bonus to all disarm and trip maneuver checks as whips aren't a thing in Wrath.
 - Ifrit: slight alterations to SLAs to use spells already in-game.
 - Kuru: blood courage just implemented as a bonus to all saves against fear as the actual mechanic is not reproducible.
 - Mongrel: Mongrels are technically homebrew as a player race, but since Wrath has them at least mostly integrated as a race, I used their stats plus the mongrelman monster entry for reference on their skill bonuses.